back to top

 The Maharaja Ranjit Singh Polo Federation aims toward the elevation of equestrian sports in the state.
 Significantly, Punjab has witnessed the origin of leading the beast The venture has made Punjab witness the inception of an era of equestrian beasts while winning the hearts of spectators.
 Also, the state conquered a mammoth territory more than the size of around 3 football grounds.

-On the other hand, the Maharaja Ranjit Singh Polo Premier Challenge (MRSPPC) in Punjab, has given back the royal legacy, strong strength, class and tradition to the land of kings.
-The maiden Polo League of the state aims at satiating the hunger for equestrian rage and the craving for luxury of the elite audience.
+On the other hand, the Maharaja Ranjit Singh Polo Premier Challenge (MRSPPC) in Punjab, has given back the royal legacy, strong strength, class, and tradition to the land of kings.
+The maiden Polo League of the state aims at satiating the hunger for equestrian rage and the craving for the luxury of the elite audience.

 Polo Game in Delhi

 The systematic approach used by the trained instructors ensures that the riders develop confidence over time and practice.
-It provides a training of riding facilities all through the year on regular membership basis and otherwise.
+It provides training of riding facilities all through the year on a regular membership basis and otherwise.

 Notable Indian Polo Players

-Simran Singh Shergill
+1. Simran Singh Shergill

-Abhimanyu Pathak
+2. Abhimanyu Pathak

-3.Syed Shamsheer Ali
+3. Syed Shamsheer Ali

-Dhruvpal Godhara
+4. Dhruvpal Godhara

-Colonel Ravi Rathore
+5. Colonel Ravi Rathore

 Polo clubs in India